khaleelsalim/firstleap/README.md

 * $ poetry run pip install < dependency >

 ### Step 7: Download ChromeDriver
-Download the ChromeDriver that matches your installed Chrome browser version from the A link to the page is given below
+Download the ChromeDriver that matches your installed Chrome browser.
+An image of the page is given below

 [](https://googlechromelabs.github.io/chrome-for-testing/)